eodos/vitter/README.md

 *rake test*

 ## Services (job queues, cache servers, search engines, etc.)
 Consider to use the **foreman** gem to run locally the app (development ie).
-Foreman configuration is saved in the file **Procfile**.
+Foreman configuration is saved in the **Procfile**.
 Run with:

 *foreman start*